barjin/pw-web/documentation/userdocumentation.md

     - By clicking the red cross in the upper right corner of a code block, the code block can be removed from the recording.
     - The actions in the recording can be reordered in drag-and-drop manner.
 ## Custom code
-- When the recording session is inactive, user can add custom code blocks to the recording by clicking the "Custom code block" button at the end of the recording.
-The newly generated block can be then edited by double-clicking it.
-- This custom code is run inside of the streamed browser and it has access to regular browser js environment.
-- PWWW employs internal time limits for the custom code execution (5000 ms as of now).
-When this limit is reached, PWWW will reload the current page, stopping the script execution (this is mainly to deal with possible infinite loops and to prevent service expoitation).
-These limits are not passed into the exported code.

 ### Possible complications
 - Just like clicking, the read action uses generated selectors (which are a little different here, but still).
 Similar problems with selector ambiguity can happen.
 - Reordering your recording and/or deleting certain actions can break recording's flow due to causality, proceed with care!